aclark4life/project-makefile/README.rst

 Project Makefile
 ================

-A generic Makefile for Python projects
+A generic Makefile for Django projects

 Why
 ---